![]() |

 |

 Home > Metal Fabricating Tips & Facts > TIG Welding TIG weldingAdvantage Fabricated Metals performs a number of welding processes.
 The two most common welding processes we use include TIG, an acronym for Tungsten Inert Gas welding and MIG, an acronym for Metal Inert Gas welding.
 TIG is also referred to as GTAW (Gas Tungsten Arc Welding) and Heliarc®.
 MIG also is referred to as GMAW (Gas Metal Arc Welding).
-We also provide oxy-acetylene welding.
-TIG welding is also called GTAW (Gas Tungsten Arc Welding) and Heliarc® welding.
+TIG welding is also called Heliarc® welding.
 Heliarc® was the trade name given to the process by Linde's when it was introduced decades ago.
 The arc is started with a tungsten electrode shielded by inert gas and filler rod is fed into the weld puddle separately.
 The gas shielding that is required to protect the molten metal from contamination and amperage are supplied during the TIG welding operation.
 TIG welding is a slower process than MIG, but it produces a more precise weld and can be used at lower amperages for thinner metal and can even be used on exotic metals.
 TIG welding is a commonly used high quality welding process.
 TIG welding has become a popular choice of welding processes when high quality, precision welding is required.
 The TIG welding process requires more time to learn than MIG.
-It is similar in technique to gas welding.
 Characteristics of the TIG welding processTIG:

 View an overview of our welding services any of the metal forming processes offered by Advantage Fabricated Metals.
-For more information about Advantage Fabricated Metals and the metal fabricating services we provide, please fill out our contact form or call us at 1-815-323-1310.
-Related metal fabricating services, tips and facts:About Advantage Fabricated Metals
+For more information about Advantage Fabricated Metals and the metal fabricating and welding services we provide, please fill out our contact form or call us at 1-815-323-1310.
+Related metal fabricating and welding services, tips and facts:About Advantage Fabricated Metals

 |